open-mmlab/mmtracking/docs/en/migration.md

 ### dataset class

-The 1.xx versions of MMTracking have two base dataset class which inheient from the `BaseDataset` in MMEngine: `BaseSOTDataset` and `BaseVideoDataset`.
+The 1.xx versions of MMTracking add two base dataset class which inheient from the `BaseDataset` in MMEngine: `BaseSOTDataset` and `BaseVideoDataset`.
 The former is only used in SOT and the latter is used for all other tasks.

 ### data pipeline

-Most of the transforms on the image sequeces in the 0.xx versions are refactored.
+1. Most of the transforms on the image sequeces in the 0.xx versions of MMTracking are refactored.
 In the 1.xx versions of MMTracking, for the image sequences, we use `TransformBroadcaster` to wrap the transformes of single image.

 Some tranformers on the images sequeces are reverved, such as `SeqCropLikeStark`, since `TransformBroadcaster` doesn't support setting different arguments respectively for each image in the sequece.

+2. We pack the `VideoCollect`, `ConcatSameTypeFrames` and `SeqDefaultFormatBundle` in the old  MMTracking into `PackTrackInputs` in the latest MMTracking.

+3. The normalizaion in the pipeline in the old MMTracking is removed and this operation is implemened in the model forward.

 ### data sampler